 What is the Employee Selection Process?

-Step 1.
-Job Announcement
+1. Job Announcement

-Step 2.
-Receiving Applications / Resume
+2. Receiving Applications / Resumes

 Furthermore, keep in mind that in a bad economy you will receive over-qualified applications while in a good economy it will be difficult to find enough qualified candidates.

-Step 3.
-Resume Screening
+3. Resume Screening

+The next step is to Resume Screening.
+This step helps you identify who is your prime candidate.
 An advertisement might fetch you job applications in huge numbers.
 Are you prepared to review applications in massive numbers?
 Have teams set in advance to do an initial shortlist of the curricula vitarum under the parameters like – Male /female, Experience, skills, education, location, salary bracket, and communications skills.

 a.
 Check Resume Layout

-Ensure that the resume is in the correct format and is easy to read.
+Many candidates get rejected because of using a resume template that is unreadable by the applicant, So, that’s why Ensure that the resume is in the correct format and is easy to read.
 A person’s resume design says a lot about their involvement and their design sense.
 A neat and easy to read resume reflects on the clarity of an employee’s mind.
 It also shows their professionalism.

 b.
 Qualification & Cover Letter